 Maintaining a safe, wholesome supply of meat and poultry products is a top priority for the Board of Animal Health (BOAH).
 Such products are inspected under several different inspection programs within the state of Indiana.

-State-inspected facilities: These operations are inspected by BOAH for proper handling, cooking, storage, processing, labeling and sanitation practices throughout the facility on a continuous basis.
+State-inspected facilities: These operations are inspected by BOAH for proper handling, cooking, storage, processing, labeling and sanitation practices throughout the facility on a daily basis.
 In addition, in facilities that slaughter livestock or poultry, BOAH's staff inspects live animals for any signs of illness, defect or contamination.
 The carcasses of animals are inspected again, post-slaughter, for abnormalities.
 Any signs of disease or contamination are referred to a staff veterinarian for a decision on the disposition of meat as suitable for human consumption or not.
 Under federal law, inspection standards must be "equal to" those of federally inspected operations; however, state-inspected products cannot be sold outside of Indiana unless the product is processed under the cooperative interstate shipping program.

 Products produced under state inspection bear the Indiana "legend"--a seal that indicates BOAH inspection occurred.
 These products may be sold in wholesale or retail outlets to the public, restaurants, supermarkets or other businesses.